ppKrauss/certbot-faq/README.md

 # certbot Fast-Guide (draft v0.1)

+`certbot` is a command-line software used in web-servers, and is part of EFF’s effort to encrypt the entire Internet.

+This Guide is for both, beginners and experient users that need a cheatsheet.
+For any detail see the **complete `certbot` documentation** at https://certbot.eff.org/docs/

+NOTES

 This guide was elaborated with aims in the most frequently used commands of `certbot`, where "frequently" is not a statistical result, but a perception of active community.
 It is also a  compilation of the *most common [Use Cases](https://en.wikipedia.org/wiki/Use_case)* of the `certbot`  software.
-When a *user decision* is necessary, the Guide use [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) principle to avoid multiple recomendations, and it is explained as "tip".
+When a *user decision* is necessary, the Guide use [convention-over-configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) principle to avoid multiple recommendations, and it is explained as "tip".

 The guide is organized into *scenarios* of use cases, supplying command or sequence of commands to each use case.